meghanprestemon/responsive-static-page-flex/README.md

 # Front-end Developer Candidate Assignment

-The main objective of this assignment is to utilize HTML, CSS, and JS, to build out a single, static, responsive page that includes some interactive elements.
+The main objective of this assignment is to utilize HTML, CSS, and JS to build out a single, static, responsive page that includes some interactive elements.

 ## Setup